(214) 390-7947 (Overseas Callers)

 You can rest easy knowing that IFRE will take care of everything for you for the duration of your time volunteering in Tanzania.
 We arrange safe and secure housing, provide three healthy and local meals a day, and offer you full guidance, support, and supervision from our experienced in-country staff.
 You can focus on making the world a better place and exploring Africa, and IFRE will take care of the rest!

-Most Tanzania volunteers stay with our host families in Moshi.
-Our host families try to create a “home away from home” for you and it is a perfect way for you to live safely and comfortably while making many new friends and sharing experiences every day.
+Volunteers stay with our host families in Moshi.
+Our host families try to create a “home away from home” for you, and it is a perfect way for you to live safely and comfortably while making many new friends and sharing experiences every day.
+We also have the option of staying in comfortable and safe shared volunteer housing in Tanzania.

-Most of the projects in Tanzania are located within 1-10 KM from our accommodations, so you may walk or ride a local bus to your workplace.
+Projects in Tanzania are located within 1-10 km of our accommodation, so you can walk or take a local bus to your workplace.
 In the evenings when you return to the home base, you can relax, eat dinner, explore the local area, or simply socialize and share experiences with your fellow volunteers.
 Our accommodations provide rooms shared with volunteers of the same gender and shared bathrooms with running tap water and western-style toilets.

 Our host families are socially respected and experienced with hosting international volunteers in Tanzania.
 They have a strong interest in your safety and well-being and demonstrate this with caution and care.

-Throughout your project volunteering in Tanzania, our local staff stays in contact with you with face-to-face visits or via email/telephone.
-IFRE's main office is in Moshi and our in-country coordinator serves as a point of contact for local volunteers.
+Throughout your project volunteering in Tanzania, our local staff stays in contact with you through face-to-face visits or via email/telephone.
+IFRE's main office is in Moshi, and our in-country coordinator serves as a point of contact for local volunteers.

 With longer placements, we visit our international volunteers in Tanzania every 2 weeks (when possible), and you are always welcome at the local office.
 If your project placement is close to our office, we request that volunteers stop by once a week to keep us posted on how they are doing with their homestay and project.
 If the project placement is further from our main office, then our local staff members maintain communication by either email and/or phone, and the local project director serves as your main point of contact.